o0101/-/README.md

     return ['your', 'observed', 'attributes'];
   }

-  // Optional: Define a unique name for your element (must be lowercase) static get elName() {
+  // Optional: Define a unique name for your element (must be lowercase, and contain a hyphen '-') static get elName() {
     return 'your-custom-element';
   }